jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 Should we create a shared calendar of all the meetups for the year so that people can subscribe to it.
 Maybe one calendar per area.
 We could also add other DASA related events to the calendar.

 Notes:
+ * Setup shared calendar on Google Account for DASA
+ * Adam to maintain Drupal User Group Event list

-Reporter and Backup:
+Reporter and Backup: Adam and Lee as Backup

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Voting via GitHub